1971 $3 Three Cinnamon Teal

 Artist: Maynard Reece

 The government was adamant, however.
 The stamp was for hunters only, not for collectors.
 It had to be attached to a license, and the hunter had to keep it intact for one year.
-But the collectors would not give up, and fifteen days before the first stamps expired they were placed on sale for stamp enthusiasts.
+But collectors wouldn't give up, and fifteen days before the first stamps expired they were placed on sale for stamp enthusiasts.

 These handsome stamps have featured a wide array of waterfowl, such as Emperor Geese, Wood Ducks, Canvasback Drakes, and Whistling Swans, to name a few.
 All issues are inscribed “Migratory Bird Hunting Stamp.”
 The first five read “Department of Agriculture,” while all following issues read “Department of the Interior.”
 From 1946 on, all stamps bear an inscription on the back that says: “It is unlawful to hunt waterfowl unless you sign your name in ink on the face of this stamp.”